janvi0303/MIVIE-RF/README.md

-# MIVIE-RF
-# MIVIE-RF: Content-Based Movie Recommendation System
+# MIVIE-RF: Movie Recommendation System

 Welcome to **MIVIE-RF** – a content-based movie recommendation system leveraging the power of the Random Forest algorithm.
 Built using **Python** and **Flask**, this project demonstrates how machine learning can enhance user experience by providing personalized movie suggestions.